IdiotamSpielen/VTT-Project/README.md

 # database info
 Currently the "database" works with json-files saved on your hard-drive.
-In later stages it should be able to access its own Tadabase.
+In later stages it should be able to access its own Database.

 # intended VTT Functionality